Tropic Now’s list of the best hikes around Cairns: treks, trails and walking adventures

 Whether you dip into the world’s most dazzling underwater playground, traverse the prehistoric Daintree Rainforest, or indulge in the Tablelands’ abundance of tropical produce, there’s no excuse to be bored in this beautiful part of the world.

-But you can’t fully comprehend how incredible our home is until you’ve trawled through its quieter corners and scaled its highest peaks.
+But you can’t fully comprehend how incredible the tropical north is until you’ve trawled through its quieter corners and scaled its highest peaks.

 In no particular order, the Tropic team has curated a list of the best treks and trails to take you there.
 Let’s go.